-Our Top Easter Cakes
+Our Favorite Easter Desserts

-Strawberry pie meets cheesecake in this straightforward, no-bake dessert (aside from the crust).
+Strawberry pie meets cheesecake in this straightforward, no-bake Easter dessert (aside from the crust).
 Make extra lemon cream to enjoy with pound cakes, ice cream, and fresh fruit.

-Coconut cake always feels holiday worthy, especially when it’s three-layered and blanketed in toasted coconut flakes.
+Coconut cake always feels holiday-worthy, especially when it’s three-layered and blanketed in toasted coconut flakes.
 The cake stays ultra moist in this recipe, thanks to dousing each cake layer with a simple syrup before topping it with the coconut cream filling.

 Spring berries get their moment in this beautifully simple springtime tart.
 The vanilla pastry cream and elegant berry-pistachio topping keep this dessert light, making it an ideal sweet finish to the feast.